leram84/layer.Cake/README.md

-# Beta: still working out some bugs with live update!

 # layer#Cake
 layer#Cake is a theme engine for [Organizr](https://github.com/causefx/Organizr).
 It will take 7 user submitted colors (5 fill layers and 2 text layers) and apply a well thought out logic to generate your theme.